vmlinz/ci.vmlinz.github.io/source/_posts/rails-4-routes-essentials.md

 |         | PUT    |/users/:id(.:format)      |users#update|
 |         | DELETE |/users/:id(.:format)      |users#destroy|

-* NOTE: there is a singular resource: `resources :user` and in this case you refer to only one resource and don't need to identify different resources of it.
+_NOTE_: There is a singular resource: `resources :user` and in this case you refer to only one resource and don't need to identify different resources of it.

 ### path and URL helpers ###